smkun/forgesteel/to do.md

   * Encounter building / running
   * Map making / adding minis

 ## Classic Sheet

 ### Heroes (classic)

-- Add 'Made With Forge Steel' to classic sheet
+* Add 'Made With Forge Steel' to classic sheet
-- convert 'Standard Features' view to classic sheet style + PDF export
+* convert 'Standard Features' view to classic sheet style + PDF export
-- Add ability to create standalone 'reference sheets' with selectable 'reference cards'
+* Add ability to create standalone 'reference sheets' with selectable 'reference cards'
-- (possibly solved along with above) Have ability to create handout sheets with items, followers, etc without being attached to a character
+* (possibly solved along with above) Have ability to create handout sheets with items, followers, etc without being attached to a character
-- add something like 'known projects'? or, would it be adding 'project cards' for projects that show the description, etc
+* add something like 'known projects'? or, would it be adding 'project cards' for projects that show the description, etc
-- Check hero features/abilities for certain keywords and ensure relevant reference cards get put into the character sheet?
+* Check hero features/abilities for certain keywords and ensure relevant reference cards get put into the character sheet?
-- Add user-selectable color scheme
+* Add user-selectable color scheme

 ### Encounter

-- Add filter/selection of Malice features
+* Add filter/selection of Malice features
-- Add ability to create standalone 'reference sheets' with selectable 'reference cards'
+* Add ability to create standalone 'reference sheets' with selectable 'reference cards'
-- (possibly solved along with above) Have ability to create handout sheets with items, followers, etc without being attached to a character
+* (possibly solved along with above) Have ability to create handout sheets with items, followers, etc without being attached to a character
-- Check hero features/abilities for certain keywords and ensure relevant reference cards get put into the character sheet?
+* Check hero features/abilities for certain keywords and ensure relevant reference cards get put into the character sheet?
-- Add user-selectable color scheme
+* Add user-selectable color scheme

-### Encounter

 ### Negotiation

-- Add Negotiation classic sheet
+* Add Negotiation classic sheet

 ### Montage

-- Add Montage classic sheet
+* Add Montage classic sheet
-### Montage